chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 Anyway, back to [Matt and David's 2019 call](https://37signals.com/podcast/open-source-and-power-with-matt-mullenweg/), there are some quotes in there that are really juicy in light of the current crisis.
-Here's one at 13:32:
+Here's the juiciest, at 13:32:

 > And the truth is that if I had an evil hat on—like let’s say I started doing
 > evil monopoly stuff—people could easily fork the software, and they would ...
 > tomorrow!
 So there’s a checks and balances there.

-David pushed back on the practicality of a fork against such a large incumbent, but today we have Valkey and OpenTofu as existence proofs that it can and will be done.
+David pushed back on the feasability of a fork against such a large incumbent, but today we have Valkey and OpenTofu as existence proofs that it can and will be done.
 Who among us will be surprised if and when Linux Foundation and WP Engine [announce OpenPress](https://x.com/jessethanley/status/1839087749271531655) or